 Creating New Outlets for Emotional Expression

 Mental health is taking a more prominent role in our national conversation, especially when it comes to children.
 Right here in Chatham County, the Chatham Health Alliance tells us that one-third of adults in the county have been diagnosed with depression or anxiety.
-But more concerning is this: 26.1 % of Chatham middle school students say they’ve seriously though about suicide, 13.6% of them have at some point attempted to take their own lives.
+But more concerning is this: 26.1 % of Chatham middle school students say they’ve seriously thought about suicide, 13.6% of them have at some point attempted to take their own lives.
 That’s 1 in 7 middle school children in our community.

 Studies from around the world show that engaging in the arts can help boost confidence, make kids feel more engaged, more resilient.
 While experts suspect that 50% of the world’s population struggles with mental health issues by the time they’re 40, research shows that art can relieve anxiety, depression, and stress.